xakur/soppusite/_posts/2023-05-31-let-go-of-the-past-change-for-the-better.md

 No matter how bad things were, even though the memories or feelings might come back on random days, there is no need to fret over them because we are always improving ourselves.

 There is no need to deny yourself of the past either.
 Accept that they happened and you already did what you could in the situation back then.
+Gently let go of the past.
 As mentioned above, it is important to only take away the learning points of your past experiences.

 As long as we work on our flaws, improve ourselves and prevent the same mistakes from happening again, we do not have to feel troubled by what happened and how we once were.